chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

-[`ScreenStart`](./src/ScreenStart.js) is dynamically loaded.
-We then use `to` in `CrossFade` to transition to it.
+We load [`ScreenStart`](./src/ScreenStart.js) dynamically.
+We then use `CrossFade.to` to transition to it.
 Since there is no previous screen, `to` will yield the element and immediately return.
 We then begin awaiting the
 promise `eventual.alfa`.
 It is fulfilled when `on.alfa` is called.

 That's the basics of the Yield-Await-Promise model.
 We yield a visual element that prompts the user to do
 something then wait for him to do so.
 It's that simple.
-The model is reminiscent of the sort of simply text
+The model is reminiscent of the simple text
 programs that you might have written in your first-year CS class.
 Instead of a text prompt sent to the
 terminal, here we're outputting an HTML component, through React, to the web browser.